 A wood burner idea will instantly evoke feelings of comfort and cosiness, and, because we all draw near to a warm fireplace, it will become the focal point of your room.
 Move your seating in noticeably closer during the colder months to benefit further from the immediate warmth.

 Due to their design it’s safe to get closer to a log burner, because the flames are behind safety doors – with an open fire always remain at a distance and have a fireguard in place, to avoid spitting embers.

 Adopt a Scandi approach to dressing seating with inviting layers of extra comfort, such as sheepskin rugs and faux furs.
 Easy to add seasonal these tactile layers can instantly welcome a touch of indulgence and warmer to make nights in front of the TV feel all the more cosy.

-Chic grey walls and smart furniture create a modern country feel in this stylish living room
+Chic grey walls and smart furniture create a stylish feel in this cosy living room idea.

 17. Seek comforting shapes

 Shape and texture are just as important as colour when trying to create an inviting living room.
 This pair of upholstered wing armchairs with squashy cushions are a classic example: their rounded high-backed forms look comfortably padded and the wool fabric begs to be touched.
 For a rustic living room idea, team whitewashed wall panelling with painted brickwork.